-It’s been a year since we announced that physical collections of library books have started showing up in the knowledge panel in Google.
+It’s been a year since we announced that physical collections of library books have started showing up in the knowledge panel in Google in the United States.
 In that time, a lot has changed.
 (Both the understatement and the can’t-be-said-enough-truth of 2020).
 The biggest change is that most of us are online more now, even those of us who were online a lot before.
 School, meetings, knitting clubs, book clubs, dance classes – those are all online now.
 Whether or not your library is open to the public, library services have changed to be more hands-off, while remaining relevant to the needs of your community.

 The big question, of course, is what does this all mean?